atick-faisal/label-studio/docs/source/guide/helm_values.md

 ```

 !!! note
     If you are deploying to a production environment, you should set `SSRF_PROTECTION_ENABLED: true`.
-See [Secure Label Studio](security#Enable-SSRF-protection-for-production-environments).
+See [Secure Annotation Hub](security#Enable-SSRF-protection-for-production-environments).